Britain's Custodial Gap

 The answer was consistent: the absence of a coherent operating system.

-The Home Blueprint National Framework exists to provide that missing structure — aligning identification, custodianship, governance and skills into one integrated national standard.
+The Home Blueprint National Framework exists to provide that missing structure.

 What the Framework Delivers